 The UC-CUBA Multi-Campus Academic Initiative, centered at UC Irvine, was established in 2006 as a grass-roots research effort by faculty members whose work includes Cuba Studies, broadly defined.
 Participants come from the 9 campuses of the University of California.

-During the first seven years, UC-CUBA awarded 51 travel and research grants to 48 doctoral students from 8 of the participating campuses in 14 different areas to conduct research in Cuba, the only such program on Cuba-related research in the United States.
+UC-CUBA has awarded over 70 travel and research grants to 65 doctoral students from 8 of the participating campuses in 14 different areas to conduct research in Cuba, the only such program on Cuba-related research in the United States.

 UC-CUBA sponsored the May 2-3, 2008 international conference CUBA: NEW RESEARCH DIRECTIONS, at UC Irvine which inspired the publication of the 2010 volume A WINDOW INTO CUBA AND CUBAN STUDIES, edited by Professors Amalia Cabezas (UC Riverside), Ivette N. Hernández-Torres (UC Irvine), Sara Johnson (UC San Diego), and Rodrigo Lazo (UC Irvine).

-Led by Professor Nancy Burke (Anthropology, History and Social Medicine, UCSF) UC-CUBA organized the one-day conference IN SICKNESS AND IN HEALTH: Encountering Wellness in Cuba and the U.S. at UC Berkeley ON October 22, 2010.
-This conference was the basis of HEALTH TRAVELS: Cuban Health Care On and off the Island, edited by Professor Burke, forthcoming in the spring 2013, by the University of California Medical Humanities Press.
+Led by Professor Nancy Burke (Chair, Dept of Public Heath, UC Merced) UC-CUBA organized the one-day conference IN SICKNESS AND IN HEALTH: Encountering Wellness in Cuba and the U.S. at UC Berkeley ON October 22, 2010.
+This conference was the basis of HEALTH TRAVELS: Cuban Health Care On and off the Island, edited by Professor Burke, forthcoming in spring 2013, by the University of California Medical Humanities Press.